mohamedkhayat/Spam-Detection-using-tensorflow/README.md

 - **Java:** For creating the frontend application.
 - **NLP Techniques:** Tokenization, stop-word removal, lemmatization, and text preprocessing.

+### Dataset

+The model is trained on the [Email Spam Detection Dataset](https://www.kaggle.com/datasets/shantanudhakadd/email-spam-detection-dataset-classification) from Kaggle.
+This dataset provides a collection of emails labeled as spam or not spam, used for training and evaluating the spam detection model.

 ### Learning Objectives

 - **NLP Model Development:** Gain hands-on experience with TensorFlow to develop and train NLP models for text classification.